Distributed Multi-User Secret Sharing: Introduction

 In this paper, we consider the later scenario.
 In particular, the system model is shown in Figure\,\ref{fig}.
 The dealer is considered as a central entity that controls a given set of servers, also referred to as storage nodes, and can load data to them.
-Alternatively, in an application concerning multiple-access wireless networks, one can think of middle nodes, sitting between the dealer and users, as resource elements in different time or frequency while each user has access to a certain subset of resource elements.
-We further consider a multi-user secret sharing scenario, in the sense that there is a designated secret, independently generated for each user, to be conveyed to that user.
-We require the secret sharing protocol to be secure implying that each user does not get any information, in the information-theoretic sense, about other users' secrets.
-The system model, security condition, and our approach to construct secret sharing protocols for this system are described next.
+Alternatively, in an application concerning multiple-access wireless networks, one can think of middle nodes, sitting between the dealer and the users, as resource elements in different time or frequency, while each user has access to a certain subset of resource elements.
+We further consider a multi-user secret sharing scenario, in the sense that there is a designated secret, independently generated for each user, to be conveyed to that user and construct protocols to this end.
+The secret sharing protocols proposed in Section\,\ref{sec:three} and Section\,\ref{sec:four} are \emph{perfectly} secure, and the protocols provided in Section\,\ref{sec:five} are \emph{weakly} secure.
+The system model, the weak and the perfect secrecy conditions, and our approach to construct secret sharing protocols for this system are described next.